PutawanDE/WorldGeneratorWithPlugins/README.md

 - Gold
 - Diamond

-They will be generated at different height and amount.
+They will be generated at different depth and amount below the surface.

 ### 2. Lakes
 This is a plugin which generates lakes and water at sea level.